-Raccoons are among nature’s cleverest mischief makers, but they can quickly become problem pests in residential areas.
+Raccoons are clever troublemakers in nature.
+However, they can turn into pests in neighborhoods.
 If you’re dealing with raccoons in your neighborhood, you likely have questions.
 Twin Forks Pest Control has answers.

 - Are raccoons rodents?
 No, they’re procyonids.